sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 -----

-- Each "field" is a basic query unit in SenseML, and the field `id` is used as the key in the structured data.
+- Each "field" is a basic query unit in SenseML, and the field `id` is used as the key in the structured data output.
 For more information, see [Field](doc:field-query-object).
 - SenseML searches first for a text "anchor" because it's a computationally quick and inexpensive way to narrow down the location in the document where you want to extract data.
 Then, SenseML uses a "method" to expand out from the anchor and grab the data you want.
 For more information about defining complex anchors, see [Anchor](doc:anchor-object).
 This config uses three types of methods:

   - Label method